refinedev/refine/documentation/docs/api-reference/antd/hooks/import/useImport.md

 });
 ```

+By default, it shows a notification with the progress percentage.
+You can override this behavior by passing a custom `onProgress` function.

 ### `dataProviderName`

 If there is more than one `dataProvider`, you can specify which one to use by passing the `dataProviderName` prop.
 It is useful when you have a different data provider for different resources.